 Promoting good financial governance in Tanzania

-Title: Promotion of good financial governance in Tanzania
+Title: Promoting good financial governance in Tanzania

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Co-funded by: European Union
+Co-funded by: Switzerland and, the European Union

 Lead executing agency: Ministry of Finance and Planning

-Overall term: 2016 to 2020
+Overall term: 2016 to 2023

-To achieve this goal, it works in four closely related fields of action:
+To achieve this goal, the GFG programme works in four closely related fields of action:

 Improving external audit by building up the individual and institutional capacities of the National Audit Office of Tanzania (NAOT) as the supreme audit institution.